eejai42/conceptual-model-completeness-conjecture-toe-meta-model/astronomy/README.md

   Affiliations: SSoT.me, EffortlessAPI.com

 ### Abstract
-This CMCC Astronomy extension provides an ACID-based schema to model celestial objects (stars, planets, galaxies) and large-scale cosmic structures, bridging them with the fundamental physics in the CMCC framework.
+This CMCC Astronomy extension provides an Snapshot-Consistent schema to model celestial objects (stars, planets, galaxies) and large-scale cosmic structures, bridging them with the fundamental physics in the CMCC framework.
 Celestial orbits, gravitational fields, and cosmic evolution snapshots are captured as aggregator-based data references, making it straightforward to combine classical or relativistic physics with observational data sets for unified astrophysical analyses.

 ### Key Points
 - Represents stars, planets, galaxies, or dark matter halos as data-driven entities with aggregator checks for orbital parameters, luminosities, etc.